Got a Problem With Your U District Basement, Foundation or Concrete?

-But many of our University District basement waterproofing solutions may not require any work on the walls themselves, but just on the land surrounding the home.
-Once we do our inspection, we can come up with a strategy to correct the situation.
+But many of the University District basement waterproofing solutions may not require any work on the walls themselves, but just on the land surrounding the home.
+Once they do an inspection, we can come up with a strategy to correct the situation.

 University District Slab Jacking Services

 If a section of your concrete sidewalk, patio or driveway has sunk below where it is supposed to be, we can get that corrected.
-The process we use is called slab jacking.
+The process used is called slab jacking.
 (We sometimes call it mudjacking because we like to refer to wet concrete as mud.)